History of Topps in Timeline

 In August 2021, it was reported that Fanatics acquired future exclusive licenses with Major League Baseball and the MLB Players Association to produce baseball cards.

-2021: Topps criticized for BTS depiction
+2021: Topps Criticized for BTS Depiction

-January 2022: Fanatics Acquires Topps
+January 2022: Fanatics Acquired Topps

 In January 2022, Fanatics announced they had acquired Topps for US$500 million.